 One of these advantages of livestreaming your podcast is the organic reach.
 But as often is the case on social media, organic reach decreases at some point.
 That typically means brands and creators have to look at putting money behind promotions and promote or boost their livestreams.

-There certainly are different ways to promote a livestream and there are always what some may call work-arounds.
-For example, I could create an ad for an upcoming show and run it on Google Ads.
-That is one paid promotions strategy, but isn’t what I’m discussing in this article.
-In this article, I will share how podcasters and livestreamers can easily promote their episodes natively on the network.
-When that’s possible.
+There certainly are different ways to promote a live stream, and there are always what some may call workarounds.
+For example, I could create and run an ad for an upcoming show on Google Ads.
+That is one paid promotions strategy but isn’t what I’m discussing in this article.
+In this article, I will share how podcasters and livestreamers can easily promote their episodes natively on the network, when that’s possible.

-I will look at Twitter, LinkedIn and Facebook specifically.
+I will look at Twitter, YouTube, and Facebook specifically.

 On Twitter, livestreams don’t actually appear until you go live.
-On Facebook and LinkedIn, you can schedule livestreams and those posts are already out there for people to see.
-On Twitter, the livestream posts goes out once the livestream starts.
+On Facebook and LinkedIn, you can schedule livestreams, and those posts are already out there for people to see.
+On Twitter, the livestream posts go out once the livestream starts.
 That looks something like this:

 To promote it, click on the three bars: